nc543/life/linux/bash/builtin.md

-              Using `+' instead of `-' turns off the attribute  instead,  with the exceptions that +a may not be used to destroy an array vari‐ able and +r will not remove the readonly attribute.
-When  used in a function, declare and typeset make each name local, as with the local command, unless the -g option is supplied.
+              Using `+' instead of `-' turns off the attribute  instead,  with the exceptions that +a may not be used to destroy an array vari‐ able and +r will not remove the readonly attribute. 當用在 函數裡, declare and typeset make each name local, as with the local command, unless the -g option is supplied.
 If a vari‐ able  name  is  followed by =value, the value of the variable is set to value.
 When using -a or -A and the  compound  assignment